Deyspring/Hydra_transcripts/README.md

 Hydra project -Alpha version
 ########################################################

-This project runs a script that can accept multiple search terms.
+The Hydra project can accept one or multiple search terms.
-A spreadsheet with a list of those terms and their resulting genes and the transcripts of those genes is produced.
+After providing the search terms, a spreadsheet with a list of the provided terms and their associate genes and transcripts is produced.
+This spreadsheet is placed in a folder.

+Start a virtual environment using Conda to test this environment, this project is not completed yet.
+Virtual environment creation command: conda create -n hyenv conda activate hyenv conda deactivate

+Check to see if Geckodriver is on the path: echo $PATH

+Check to see what packages are installed: conda list

 Notes:
 This program requires py2exe to be installed on your Windows machine.